Unexplained Cash Credit

-- Capacity of creditors to advance money; and
+- The capacity of creditors to advance money; and

 - Genuineness of the transaction.

-The above criteria has been laid down by the Hon’ble Calcutta High Court in the case of CIT vs. Precision Finance Private Limited.
+The above criteria have been laid down by the Hon’ble Calcutta High Court in the case of CIT vs. Precision Finance Private Limited.

 Penalty for Unexplained Cash Credit

-The penal provisions for unexplained cash credit is provided under Section 115BBE of the Income Tax Act.
-Section 115BBE is reproduced below for referenceL
+The penal provisions for unexplained cash credit are provided under Section 115BBE of the Income Tax Act.
+Section 115BBE is reproduced below for reference:

 Where the total income of an assessee,